Fujifilm X-A5 vs Panasonic G80

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-A5 and Panasonic Lumix DMC-G80 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X-A5 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the G80 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G80 was succeeded by the Panasonic G90.
+Both the X-A5 and the G80 have been discontinued, but can regularly be found used on eBay.
+The G80 was replaced by the Panasonic G90, while the X-A5 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Panasonic websites.

 So what is the bottom line?
 Is the Fujifilm X-A5 better than the Panasonic G80 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.